abachmose/compare-lockfiles/readme.md

 To compare lockfiles you run the command from you'r project eg.:

-`./lockfiles compare package-lock.json:npm yarn.lock:yarn`, where the `:npm` and `:yarn` specifies the parser to parse the lockfile
+`lockfiles compare package-lock.json:npm yarn.lock:yarn`, where the `:npm` and `:yarn` specifies the parser to parse the lockfile

 Optional parameters: